Liz James Writes

 Kid: And I’m gonna… hey!
 Why are you trying to keep me from honking my horn?
 YOU ARE THE MEANEST MOTHER ON THE HISTORY OF THE PLANET.

 Mother: Shh.
-We must be quiet in church.
+We must be quiet.
 People don’t want the service interrupted by a clown horn.

 Kid: Sure they do.
 Services are boring, and clown horns are AWESOME.
 Everyone loves it so much that they all turn around to look, see?
 I will smile and wave at them…